Jalisa Bass

 Bio

 Jami Trumbo, MSPH is the research coordinator for the Baltimore HEARS study and future center research studies.
 She also partners with the Johns Hopkins Center for Teaching and Learning to develop online versions of the Center’s training programs.
-Trumbo received her master’s of science in public health in health education and health communication from the Johns Hopkins Bloomberg School of Public Health.
+Trumbo received her Master of Science in Public Health degree in health education and health communication from the Johns Hopkins Bloomberg School of Public Health.

 Molly Sheehan